Lab 1: Git and GitHub

 • Employers value version control skills.

-• It is the standard tool for reproducible research.
+• It is the standard tool for reproducible research -- much more powerful than OSF presentations because every change is tracked and time-stamped.

 Step 1: Create a GitHub account